This page may contain affiliate links. Read my full disclaimer

 The microbiota combats unhealthy bacteria

-Your microbiota also plays a major role in the immune system by creating a physical barrier to keep toxic substances out of the bloodstream.
+Your microbiota also plays a significant role in the immune system by creating a physical barrier to keep toxic substances out of the bloodstream.

 Dysbiosis, or microbiota imbalance, starts at birth for many people.
 Infants have a sterile gut when they are born and are rapidly colonized with whatever bacteria they are exposed to.
 In hospitals, this often is not the healthiest bacteria.